IPS-Eye-White

 Spiritual Babes

-While there is no question that Jesus said (Matthew 18:3) that unless we became like little children we would not enter the kingdom of heaven, the childlike faith that Jesus commended is a whole hearted, unquestioning, trust in God as our heavenly Father and Savior.
-It bears no resemblance to a childish and immature faith, which Paul warned us about, when he said
+While there is no question that Jesus said (Matthew 18:3) that unless we became like little children we would not enter the kingdom of heaven, the childlike faith that Jesus commended is a whole hearted and unquestioning trust in God as our heavenly Father and Savior.
+It bears no resemblance to a childish and immature faith that Paul warned us about when he said

 Brethren, do not be children in your thinking; yet in evil be infants, but in your thinking be mature.
 (1 Corinthians 14:20 NASB)